 'A highly cited study in the journal Neuroscience & Biobehavioral Reviews found that sugar—as pervasive as it is—meets the criteria for a substance of abuse and may be addictive to those who binge on it.
 It does this by affecting the chemistry of the limbic system, the part of the brain that’s associated with emotional control.'

-Some of the tell-tale signs that sugar is damaging your skin
+Tell-tale signs that sugar is damaging your skin

 The surface of your skin can appear and feel hard and shiny

 Deep, crosshatch lines may appear along your upper lip

 Deep crevices especially around the laugh line area

 The skin around your jowl area can start to sag

 Think of this list the next time that donut is giving you the bedroom eyes.

 Why sugar damages your skin